 What is the European Union?

-The European Union – also known as the EU – is an economic and political partnership involving 28 European countries (click here if you want to see the full list).
+The European Union – also known as the EU – is an economic and political partnership involving 28 European countries.

 It began after World War Two to foster economic co-operation, with the idea that countries which trade together are more likely to avoid going to war with each other.